Auto Insurance Glossary

 Named Insured

-The named insured is the primary person on an insurance policy.
-They can make changes, file claims and receive notifications.
-Other household members are often covered but typically have limited policy management rights.
+The named insured is the primary person on an insurance policy who can make changes, file claims and receive notifications.
+Other household members are often covered but have limited policy management rights.

 Negligence

 Negligence is the failure to exercise reasonable care, leading to damage or injury.
-It's a key factor in determining fault in most accidents, as drivers are expected to follow traffic laws and operate vehicles safely to avoid liability.
+Insurers consider negligence a primary factor when determining fault in accidents because drivers must follow traffic laws and operate vehicles safely to avoid liability.

 No-Fault Insurance

 No-fault insurance pays your medical expenses and lost wages after an accident, regardless of who caused it.
-This system, used in about a dozen states, speeds up injury payments by removing the need to prove fault for basic medical claims.
-However, it may limit your right to sue except for serious injuries.
+This system, used in 12 states plus Puerto Rico, speeds up injury payments by removing the need to prove fault for basic medical claims.
+It limits your right to sue except for serious injuries.

 Non-Owner Policy